 In the previous phase, you focused on expressing your pain (whether it’s through crying, writing, a punching bag).
 Now it’s the time to move on from the relationship and empower yourself.

 The next step to letting go is to build a strong foundation.
 Your entire attention should now be directed to lifting yourself up and boosting your energy, vitality, self-esteem, and happiness.
 Here are the easiest and most effective ways to do it:

 Good friends can help a lot if you want to move on and overcome a relationship.
 Even if it’s hard for you to express in words what you’re feeling, being around people can help you feel loved, supported, and connected.

 Go for a walk or travel in nature.
 Even if your heart is screaming to stay in bed and feel sorry for yourself, do yourself a favor and take yourself out.
 You’d be so glad that you did.

-Exercising and body movements are some of the best ways to bring you back on course when you’re trying to let go of someone you loved.
+Exercising and body movements are some of the best ways to bring you back on course when you’re trying to let go of someone you love.
 In fact, sitting on the couch all day and snacking on ice-cream will just make you be stuck.
 It might feel amazing at first, but in the long run, this toxic habit is not going to serve you.

 Meet new people

 This may sound like a hard thing to do.
 But when you introduce yourself to new friendships, you will discover that there are many more people out there that can love you and care for you.